webthreenyc/submityourtalk/speakers.md

 ## How do I submit a talk?

 Visit the our site GitHub repository and [create a new issue](https://github.com/webthreenyc/submityourtalk/issues) using the template.
-Make sure to pick up to 3 months that work for you!
+Make sure to pick up to 3 months that work for you in the label section.

 ## What would be a good talk topic?